YcleptJohn/placement-report/report.md

 event being sent when a booking is made.
 We would need to listen for these events and extract data from them, which would be stored into the database.

+#### Challenges

+Although the overview of this service seemed to be quite simple there were still quite a few challenges that cropped up along the way.
+Some of these stemmed from my lack of experience but equally there were issues experience engineers struggled to explain.

+Initially my biggest challenge was simply getting to grips with NodeJS, the entire microservice implementation at HX and especially the asynchronous nature of this application.
+All of these are things I hadn't dealt with in great detail before and had to pick up for the first time during this project.
+All things considered, I would say this actually ended up going quite well.
+It only took me a few weeks to be running with this project and have a good grasp about the main concepts employed.
+The confidence gained here helped me to feel comfortable with being at the forefront of a big project so early on at HX.
+I'm thankful for the opportunity to have been trusted so early on.

+##### Duplicate Events

+There came a more serious challenge when we seemed to be receiving duplicate events from the data pipeline.
+This was detrimental to the service as it had the potential to pollute the data, creating inconsistencies that would be unfavourable when trying to create the single source of truth about bookings.
+So much so that it actually ended up being a focus for an entire month.
+I had to spend a lot of time investigating the exact cause of the duplication and struggled to come up with anything.
+I can remember looping in more experienced engineers, including those who created the data pipeline and the microservice architecture and none of them had an answer for me either.

+Eventually my suspicions lead to there being a deeper issue within CHIPS, moreover surrounding the webhooks that CHIPS sends to our systems when a booking is made.
+This would fall on the external Chauntry team to be fixed, but unfortunately, they were completely occupied with the ongoing thunderbird project.
+This meant that the problem wouldn't be fixed at its core for a long while, we had to work our way around this.

+My original proposed solution was to implement a cache for the service.
+This involved caching every booking that we received, as well as checking the cache before ever storing a booking.
+This *should* have allowed us to eliminate duplicate entries from ever being allowed to enter the database.
+I discussed this with various engineers around the business before starting it and everyone agreed that it was a sensible solution.
+However, once this had been implemented and tested it proved to be only partially effective.
+This puzzled me for a few days, as well as the engineers I spoke to about it.
+On paper and during local testing this change was undeniably a suitable solution.
+However, it just didn't behave correctly in production, we suspected this was to do with the fact the service ran across multiple instances in production causing a race condition.
+At this point I'd become frustrated with the project, I constantly kicked myself for not being able to provide a perfect solution.

+Finally, I concluded that nothing right now could solve the duplicate event issue on the ingested data.
+Therefore, I decided to fix the issue by re-structuring the database.
+It would now accept multiple entries for a single booking, but when requested we would **only** provide the most recent information.
+This didn't feel very clean, but it was the only true solution on the table in the timeframe, especially with the Chauntry team being completely occupied.

+##### Stakeholder Pressure

+During the difficulty with the duplicated events there was also pressure from above, our stakeholders were struggling to understand the value of booking history due to the time it was taking.
+I took this upon myself and spoke to all of the people I knew who were waiting for it to be ready.
+I got them all to send me the reasoning behind what they wanted and why, providing this to Mark and Han to help them convince the stakeholders.
+I received feedback from both of them that they really appreciated the initiative I showed, and it helped a lot with pursuing the project to completion.
+This lifted my spirits and helped me get back on track instead of being in a rut of frustration.

 Structure